10 Eastgate Avenue

 KEY BENEFITS: Supports Virtualized Environment, Centralized Client Management, Ease of Integration and Client & Configuration

-ACP SOLUTION: Mirroring, AppLink, Shadowing, Terminal to Terminal Shadowing & WinTMC
+SOLUTION: Mirroring, AppLink, Shadowing, Terminal to Terminal Shadowing & WinTMC

 For decades, industrial automation in North America has seen consistent growth in both volume as well as technological development.
 In many parts of the world, however, there has been a slower adoption rate of these new innovations in the manufacturing sector.
 One such innovation, Virtualization, has forced companies to reexamine their stance on waiting to adopt new technologies.

 Enter NeoDyne, located in Cork, Ireland.
 Specializing in creating production performance monitoring and process improvement solutions, this fifteen year old system integration firm has plunged into these new technologies head first as they continue to modernize facilities across Ireland.
 One of their current deployments is a Manufacturing Information System (MIS) at the main processing facility owned and operated by a global leader in the cheese and whey protein market.

 Martin Farrell, the Automation Director at NeoDyne, explained to us how their customer’s desire to virtualize brought them to adopting the ThinManager Platform.
 “The IT managers at their main facility had been trying to support all their standalone SCADA systems for the last 20 years.
 Very early on in the planning process they decided they wanted a virtualized environment without physical servers sitting on the plant floor.
 They were looking to bring all of their applications into a VMware virtualized environment that would deliver their applications to the plant floor.
 At that point we advised them to adopt thin clients to replace their standalone PCs.”